 What is the most common reason vibe-coded apps fail at launch?

-The creator-clicks-the-happy-path trap: the app is only ever tested on the single successful path the builder already expects to work.
-Everything else — edge cases, second users, weird inputs, production conditions — is untested.
-The second most common is missing permissions/data isolation: AI-generated apps frequently omit row-level security or ownership filtering entirely, so one user can access another's data.
+The creator-clicks-the-happy-path trap: the app is only tested on the one path the builder expects to work, leaving edge cases, second users, and production conditions untouched.
+Second most common is missing data isolation, because AI-generated apps frequently omit row-level security.

 How do I test permissions in an AI-built app?

-Create two users (A and B).
-Verify A cannot access B's data through the UI, that APIs reject unauthorized requests, that changing an ID in a URL (/order/123/order/124) doesn't expose another user's record, and that admin-only features are protected.
-AI-generated apps often forget ownership filtering, so this is the highest-priority pre-launch security check.
+Create two users.
+Verify A cannot reach B's data through the UI, that APIs reject unauthorized requests, that changing an ID in a URL does not expose another record, and that admin features are protected.
+AI-generated apps routinely forget ownership filtering.

 Should I use AI to generate the tests for my vibe-coded app?

 Yes, with verification.
-Ask the AI to generate Playwright/Cypress/API tests, then manually inspect the assertions, selectors, and expected outcomes — AI-generated tests often assert what the code does rather than what the user needs.
-"Self-testing during generation" correlates with higher reliability only when a human checks intent.
-For an agent-native option where the coding agent authors tests via MCP and they commit to your git repo, see Shiplight.
+Have it generate the tests, then read the assertions: AI-generated tests often assert what the code does rather than what the user needs.
+For an agent-native option where the agent authors and commits them to your repo, see Shiplight.

 Why is visual regression testing important before launching a vibe-coded app?

-Because AI edits frequently break layouts subtly — a shifted button, a clipped element, a broken responsive breakpoint — while functional tests still pass green.
-Functional assertions don't see pixels.
-Adding screenshot/visual-regression checks (Percy, Chromatic) to the deploy gate catches the class of regression that otherwise reaches users looking "broken but technically working."
+AI edits break layouts subtly, a shifted button or a clipped element, while functional tests stay green, because functional assertions do not see pixels.
+Screenshot checks in the deploy gate catch the regressions that otherwise reach users looking broken but technically working.

 What's the launch-readiness rule for a vibe-coded app?

-Don't launch on "it works on my machine."
-Launch when all five hold: core flows pass repeatedly, edge cases fail gracefully (no duplicate charges or corrupted state), permissions are verified across users, monitoring is live, and rollback is possible.
-If any one is missing you have a demo, not a product.
+Not "it works on my machine."
+Launch when five things hold: core flows pass repeatedly, edge cases fail gracefully, permissions are verified across users, monitoring is live, and rollback is possible.
+Miss any one and you have a demo, not a product.

 How is pre-launch testing different from ongoing QA for vibe-coded apps?

-Pre-launch testing is a one-time gate that proves the app is safe to expose to real users — critical flows, permissions, monitoring, security pass.
-Ongoing QA is the continuous process that keeps it working as you keep prompting changes.
-Use this guide for the launch gate, then graduate to how to set up a vibe coding QA process for the repeatable post-launch loop and how to test vibe-coded applications for reliability for the technique depth.
+Pre-launch is a one-time gate proving the app is safe to expose to real users.
+Ongoing QA is what keeps it working as you keep prompting changes.
+Use this for the gate, then set up a vibe coding QA process for the loop.

 What's the fastest pre-launch test setup for a solo founder?

-Playwright (or intent-based Shiplight YAML) for E2E on the 3–5 critical flows, Postman for API checks, Sentry + PostHog for monitoring, GitHub Actions to run it on every deploy, OWASP ZAP for a security scan, and Percy/Chromatic for visual regression.
-That stack catches the launch-killers in an afternoon of setup and runs automatically thereafter.
+Playwright or intent-based Shiplight YAML for the 3–5 critical flows, Sentry and PostHog for monitoring, GitHub Actions to run it on every deploy, and a visual-regression check.
+That stack catches the launch-killers in an afternoon and runs automatically after.